 Highest Quality - Pre-Tested to "0" Defects

 MJM Yachts licensee, Boston BoatWorks (BBW), is the one American boat builder, power or sail, having a 30+ year track record using advanced materials such as epoxy, Kevlar, carbon and Corecell.
 In their pursuit of excellence, BBW uses a proprietary wet epoxy pre-preg, vacuum-molding and oven post-cure method.
 Master Builder, Mark Lindsay has Olympic Medal, World Championship and America's Cup winning racing yachts to his credit because they're lighter, stronger and faster.
-In terms of long-lasting strength?
-MJM yachts are one of only a few vessels their size certified and built to ISO CE Mark Class A Ocean structural standards.
+In terms of long-lasting strength and stability?
+The 40z, for example, is one of only two 40 footers worldwide Certified ISO CE Mark Class A Ocean, the highest rating for seaworthiness.
+The other is the Nordhavn 40.
 All systems and finishes are "builder installs".
 Leaving nothing to chance, each MJM yacht is launched in Boston Harbor for sea trials before delivery.
-Tests of systems and calibration of instruments are conducted to insure "0" defects.
+Tests of systems and calibration of instruments are conducted to ensure "0" defects.
 This extra attention to detail costs more.
 Customer service, quality of construction, top-of-the-line hardware and performance are not compromised to meet a price.
 The MJM Yachts philosophy is that today's buyer won't be satisfied with anything less than the absolute best in terms of classic lines, available technology, functionality and performance.
 Such a strategy offers the best guarantee for daily enjoyment and long term investment value.

 Stable, Dry Running, Offshore Planing Hulls